RafiuAlam/RafiuAlam/README.md

 # 💫 About Me:
 Hi, I'm Rafiu.
-Enthusiastic Computer Science and Engineering graduate <br>with a strong passion for technology, innovation, and problem-solving. <br>Experienced in developing diverse projects and exploring emerging technologies. <br>Quick to learn, highly adaptable, and effective in team collaborations. <br>Eager to contribute technical expertise and creativity while growing in a dynamic and challenging environment.
+Enthusiastic Computer Science and Engineering graduate <br>with a strong passion for technology, innovation, and problem-solving.Experienced in developing diverse projects and exploring emerging technologies.
+Quick to learn, highly adaptable, and effective in team collaborations.
+Eager to contribute technical expertise and creativity while growing in a dynamic and challenging environment.

 ## 🌐 Socials: